-Collect produce for your dinner straight from our organic farm.
+Fresh produce is available for purchase for your dinnerstraight from our organic farm!
 Have lunch with the alpacas or just kick back and commune with nature.
-There is a beautiful swimming and boating lake just 3 miles done the road.
+There is a beautiful swimming and boating lake just 3 miles down the road.
 Campsite is in a beautiful meadow near a pond.
 Fall asleep listening to the chirp of tree frogs and the hoot of owls

 - Cancellation policy: Moderate

 - On arrival: Meet and greet

 - Accepts bookings: 3 months out Weeknight discount: 15% off